Built to Build: Blog

 A progress update is a standard message you deliver to the customer at the start of each phase of the project.

-A status update is a customized message you send to the customer throughout an individual phase of the project.
+A status update is a customized message you send to the customer throughout a specific phase of the project.

 Upon contract execution: “Now that we have executed the contract, we are beginning the Mobilization Phase of your project.
 Here’s what happens next…”